Kaiji (manga): Manga and anime

 The manga had 18 million copies in circulation by November 2011; over 20 million copies in circulation by July 2012; over 21.5 million copies in circulation by January 2019; and over 30 million copies by October 2023.
 Individual volumes have been featured in Oricon's weekly charts of best-selling manga every year from 2009 through 2018.
 Kaiji is a popular series in Japan, and like Fukumoto's other work, Akagi, it has a cult following overseas.

-In 1998, along with Sōten Kōro, the manga won the 22nd Kodansha Manga Award in the general category.
+In 1998, along with Sōten Kōro, Gambling Apocalypse: Kaiji won the 22nd Kodansha Manga Award in the general category.

 In 2015, an online poll was conducted by Japanese website Goo on the "Best Cerebral Anime", where Kaiji ranked second, behind Death Note.